algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 4. **Week 4**: Back-end Development and Integration
 5. **Week 5**: Testing and Debugging, Documentation
 6. **Week 6**: Final Testing, Deployment, and Delivery

+## Technologies used

+The project will be developed using the following technologies:

+- **Vite**: A fast-build tool that provides a modern development environment for front-end projects.
+(Vite 5)
+- **React**: A JavaScript library for building user interfaces.
+(React 19)
+- **D3.js**: A JavaScript library for creating interactive data visualizations.
+(D3.js 7.9)

 ## Software